InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 To reach this level, a team needs to give contributors the option to submit pull requests.
 In addition, contributors need to have clear options to follow the development of the project in order to better understand project direction and established best practices.
 In addition the host team needs to set aside time for mentoring contributors and giving timely feedback.

-For the [maturity model](../2-structured/maturity-model.md), the relevant levels needed are at least:
+The relevant levels of the [maturity model](../2-structured/maturity-model.md) are at least:

 PP-2, DP-2, DC-2, RS-3, ST-3, CF-2, LS-2, OF-2, CB-2, SP-2, PA-2, RW-2, MP-2, SM-2, CL-3, RO-2